ComradeAndrewQS37/Distributed-relational-algebra/README.md

 After that RabbitMQ, Worker(s) and Manager will run in separate containers.
 Number of Workers can be specified using deploy-replicas option in [docker-compose](install/docker-compose.yml) file.

+After successful installation Client module can be used to run custom code for performing relational algebra calculations.

 ## Examples
 Usage examples are provided in [Client demo](Client/src/main/kotlin/Demo.kt) file.